Leafield Athletic F.C.

-Leafield Athletic L.F.C. is a women's football club based in Solihull, West Midlands, England.
+Leafield Athletic F.C. is a women's football club based in Solihull, West Midlands, England.
 The team compete in the FA Women's National League, Division One Midlands.
 The club play home games at Dickens Heath Sports Club, in Earlswood.

-Leafield Athletic Ladies FC also have six other teams, offering football for girls and ladies from 8 years old upwards.
+Leafield Athletic FC also have 11 youth teams, offering football for girls from Under-7s up to Under-18s.

 The team was promoted to the National League in 2019, following their 1–0 win over Goldenhill Wanderers.